Why It Works

 - Steaming the rice in a cheesecloth parcel allows you to adapt the recipe to whatever steamer setup you have in your kitchen.

 I'd argue that the best way to get to know a city is to eat your way across town.
-So when I moved to Chicago a few years back for a restaurant job, I'd spend my days off trying to find the best food each neighborhood had to offer.
+So when I moved to Chicago for a restaurant job, I'd spend my days off trying to find the best food each neighborhood had to offer.
 I'd make carnitas pilgrimages to Pilsen, treks down to Bridgeport for killer British meat pies, and spend whole afternoons eating dosas on Devon Avenue.
 But one of my all-time favorite food excursions is one I returned to time and again: a journey to the north side of the city for northern Thai food.
 I'd hit up a few spots, grabbing an order of grilled pork neck here, a fermented sausage there, and all the while falling in love with Thai sticky rice, the ubiquitous accompaniment than can cut through and temper a dish's heat just as well as it can serve as a delivery vehicle for dipping sauces, soups, and dressings.

 Sticky rice, which is also known as "glutinous"* or "sweet" rice, is an essential ingredient in northern and northeastern Thai, as well as Lao, cuisine.
 It's used in countless sweet and savory applications, for dishes like coconut sticky rice with mango, or to make toasted rice powder for dipping sauces like jaew.
 In its most basic form, sticky rice is steamed and served as an integral accompaniment to a meal, with diners pulling off small pieces and molding it with their fingers to dip and scoop with as they eat.